 The grieving colossus at the corner of Bedford and Sullivan Avenues now loomed over Flatbush like a gravestone.
-While never known for its innovations and luxuries, the old stadium had once radiated with communal unity, loyalty and warmth.
+While never known for its innovations and luxuries, the old stadium had once radiated unity, loyalty and warmth.

 But now, with the Dodgers having signaled their departure out west, Ebbets stood in a state of naked abandonment, teetering atop the ruins of entombed joy.

 Immobile and hulking amidst the humiliation, there was nowhere for her to hide.
 If she could have vanished forever along an infinite Prospect Park curve or slipped unnoticed into a Times Square throng, she would have.

 The fallen cathedral was forced to announce its own painful obsolescence each and every morning as the neighborhood she once held to her bosom roused itself for another day in the quarry.

 But in the midst of this senescent fade, on May 12, 1957, a burst of color returned to the old ballpark’s pallid brick visage.

 Knowing that their primary tenant was set to bolt, Ebbets Field brass began to host other sporting events in order to clear a few more dollars before the inevitable swing of the wrecking ball.